PrestaShop/prestashop-specs/content/1.7/back-office/orders/orders/shopping-carts-listing.md

 - **Unselect All** - Unselects all the shopping carts in the list.
 - **Delete selected** - deletes the selected shopping carts.

 Note, that Bulk Actions are not available, when there are demo carts created and when the carts are transformed to finished orders.
+As well, the selection of the items separately are not available, during those conditions.

 ### Pagination elements UI